Champ Car World Series: Cars

 Champ Cars were single-seat, open-wheel racing cars, with mid-mounted engines.
 Champ cars had sculpted undersides to create ground effect and prominent wings to create downforce.
 The cars would use a different aerodynamic kit on the occasions they raced on an oval.

-With funds low, development was effectively frozen with a focus on developing a universal chassis, and the series generally ran on CART-spec 2002 Lola chassis from 2003 to 2006.
-The new chassis was developed by Panoz and debuted in 2007 as the Panoz DP01.
+With limited funds, the series continued to use 2002 CART-spec Lola chassis while a new universal chassis was developed by Panoz.
+It eventually debuted in 2007 as the Panoz DP01.
 The chassis was well received by drivers and fans.

 The series leased 750hp 2.65 L V-8 turbocharged Cosworth XFE engines to teams, which had been purchased by CART for the 2003 season.